bdspen/layouttest/README.md

 The page can be seen here:http://bdspen.github.io/layouttest/

-For the next two examples I used bootstrap to creat the pages.
+For the next two examples I used bootstrap to create the pages.
 Those can be seen here: http://bdspen.github.io/layout_test_bootstrap/

 and here: http://bdspen.github.io/layouttestbootstrap